September 24, 2019What is a Data Fabric?

 We have written about the concept of the “Data Fabric” in the past.
 While not new, it is an increasingly cited topic to help organize the many technologies and strategies employed by enterprise data teams to modernize their data and analytics capabilities.
 It was a popular topic at the recent Gartner Data & Analytics Summit.
 Gartner defines the data fabric as a, “design concept that serves as an integrated layer (fabric) of data and connecting processes.”
 In effect, it is a design pattern employed by enterprise data teams for allowing data producers and data consumers to interact with data.
-A highly capable data fabric enables a metadata-driven, semi-autonomous data discovery and processing pipeline.
+A highly capable data fabric has many benefits and enables a metadata-driven, semi-autonomous data discovery and processing pipeline.

 Why should you care?
 According to a Gartner research note from December 2020 entitled “Emerging Technologies: data fabric Is the Future of Data Management,” “By 2024, more than 25% of data management vendors will provide a complete framework for data fabric support through a combination of their own products and partners, up from below 5% today.”
 In other words, this new design pattern is expected to have legs and technology providers are expected to add features to their products to support this framework.